-MAF Retail faces competition from international, regional and local retailers.
-The competition from international retailers is limited as the only major grocery retailer which has a multi-country and multi-store presence in the region where MAF Retail operates is Carrefour, and the Group's contractual arrangements with Carrefour mean that it does not compete with MAF Retail in the countries in which MAF Retail operates.
+Majid Al Futtaim Retail faces competition from international, regional and local retailers.
+The competition from international retailers is limited as the only major grocery retailer which has a multi-country and multi-store presence in the region where Majid Al Futtaim Retail operates is Carrefour, and the Group's contractual arrangements with Carrefour mean that it does not compete with Majid Al Futtaim Retail in the countries in which Majid Al Futtaim Retail operates.

-MAF Retail's main regional competitors (being those with a presence in a number of countries in which MAF Retail operates) are Lulu (Emke Group), Spinneys, Panda (Savola Group) and The Sultan Center.
-The Group believes that MAF Retail faces moderate competition from these entities on a regional basis.
-MAF Retail's local competitors vary depending on the country concerned and the level of competition from these competitors also varies in each country.
-Certain of the regional competitors are also local competitors in individual countries, for example MAF Retail's main competitors in the UAE are Union Cooperative, Lulu and Spinneys, its main competitor in Saudi Arabia is Panda and its main competitor in both Kuwait and Jordan is The Sultan Center.
+Majid Al Futtaim Retail's main regional competitors (being those with a presence in a number of countries in which Majid Al Futtaim Retail operates) are Lulu (Emke Group), Spinneys, Panda (Savola Group) and The Sultan Center.
+The Group believes that Majid Al Futtaim Retail faces moderate competition from these entities on a regional basis.
+Majid Al Futtaim Retail's local competitors vary depending on the country concerned and the level of competition from these competitors also varies in each country.
+Certain of the regional competitors are also local competitors, such as, Union Cooperative, Lulu and Spinneys in the UAE, Panda and Al Othaim in Saudi Arabia, Metro in Egypt, Al Meera in Qatar, Sameh Mall and the Sultan Center in Jordan and the Sultan Center in Oman.